 According to the Federal Electricity Commission (CFE), reductions in the cost of electricity will begin to be felt over a period of two years, when it can replace fuel oil, coal-fired, and geothermal power plants with cleaner hydroelectric and wind-powered resources, thereby reducing losses in transmission and distribution.

 Mexico’s new electricity law prohibits any single company from participating in: generation, transmission, distribution and marketing of electricity in the country.
 However, a parent company can participate in these activities as long as it does through independent subsidiaries.
 An additional advantage of the new law is the creation of the National Center for Energy Control (CENACE). a public entity which began operating in 2016 in order to manage the operational control of the national energy system as well as the wholesale market.

 Mexico is not the only Latin American country with a new energy law.

 On September 14, 2015, Costa Rica’s government passed a new National Energy Plan that allows for all national citizens and legal residents to supplement their own electrical consumption, by installing and operating distributed generation systems, using renewable energy sources, of solar, wind, water, or biomass.
 The concept of Distributed Generation is that individuals can generate their own electricity and make a connection with one of the electric distribution companies so that the customers can replace some of the electricity that would normally be taken from the national distribution network.
 You can read the full article about this here: Costa Rica’s New National Energy Plan.

-The writer, Tom Rosenberger has lived and worked in Latin America for 25 years and from his travels throughout the region, he has acquired a wealth of knowledge about living and doing business in Costa Rica.
+The writer, Tom Rosenberger has lived and worked in Latin America since 1993 and from his travels throughout the region, he has acquired a wealth of knowledge about living and doing business in Costa Rica.

 If you have questions and would like to contact Tom click here.